takundachirema/axone-books-frontend/README.md

     * Open a Pull Request with a clear title and description.

 IMPORTANT: By submitting a patch, you agree to allow the project owner to license your work under the same license as that used by the project.

-## Future Work
-If you would like to contribute to this project, these are the features that are currently in the pipeline:
-1. Allow users to create customised portfolios of stocks and calculate beta values and other risk measures across their uniquely selected portfolio.
-2. Add a history feature to the downloads tab to store previous request specifications made within a single user session.
-3. Retroactively write automated tests for the webserver once remote hosting and setup is complete.
-4. Add workflows to ensure PEP8 and ESLinter compliance.

-## NOTE: Changelog between first and second milestones
-### Documentation
-Up-to-date README.md with instructions on how to contribute and collaborate.

-### Downloads Tab
-The following changes were made:
-1. Added three new synthetic tables to be downloaded.
-2. Ability to remove/add columns from table before downloading.
-3. Ability to download only the information currently present in the table, i.e. download filtered table contents.
-4. Add tooltips to table columns which display on hover.
-5. Add alert boxes which prevent users from requesting a table without having provided all of the necessary information.
-6. Changed the drop down selectors to a vue-bootstrap component to allow for smoother selection, option resets upon table switching and greyed out instructional text at the top of each dropdown menue.

-### About Page
-We have one now.
-It's awesome.
-Contains full set of instructions for how to use the dashboard, as well as information about the service.

-### Index Metrics Page
-TODO.

-### Dashboard Landing Page
-TODO.

-### Testing
-1. Added CI for python tests using github actions.

 ### Linting and Refactoring
 Basic code cleanup, commenting improvements and style guide compliance.